hunterbridges/dabes_engine/readme.md

     * Sprite animations
 * Audio engine:
     * Sound effects
-* Physics engine:
-    * Raycasting
-    * Raycast to build an accumulated opposing force
 * Object inspector
 * Object scripting

 Bugs:
 * Debug text currently dead
-* Edge collisions not calculating properly
 * Tile maps should be disposed of more thoroughly (destroy is leaking)
 * Desktop/SDL build is kinda unstable about textures
 * Gap in audio loop, gotta use smaller format audio files...